 Where are you from?
 An innocent enough question that people in Ireland like to put to other people in Ireland the first time they meet.
 But just how do you answer, if you'd attended 4 different primary schools in Canada and England before turning 12?
 Since Eamonn Lenihan has been based in the Mid-West of Ireland for most of his life, these days he merely answers "Co.
 Clare".
 Things can become unnecessarily complicated, otherwise.
 The wanderlust of Eamonn's parents certainly contributed to his general detachment from hometown bias.
 It may even explain why he found himself listening to the music of Miles Davis from such an early age.

 Chances are, you've landed on this site after hearing Eamonn's output for the Irish state broadcaster (presenting "The Third Wave", "Jazz Alley", "After Hours", "Daybreak" and - most recently - "The Blue of The Night" on RTÉ lyric fm).
 When did this interest in radio work first take hold?
 Eamonn can recall that, after being given a book token in advance of one year's school prize-giving and told to buy something for the presentation ceremony, he chose a paperback on being a radio DJ.
 (To use up the remainder of the token, he picked up another book about the French Revolution - guess which title the Mayor presented him with on the big night?
 Bien sur).

 Eamonn writes and records his own music.
-Largely self-taught - he took formal piano lessons as a child - Eamonn completed studio production and film composition at the Berklee College of Music in 2008 and 2013.
+Largely self-taught - he took formal piano lessons as a child - Eamonn completed studio production and film composition courses at the Berklee College of Music in 2008 and 2013.
 Back in the day, he occasionally performed live.
 In truth, gigging never really interested him.
 Eamonn has since gravitated towards working in film, TV and theatre.

 Since 2011 - and he's still not certain how this came to pass - he's been grandly sitting in judgement of others.